Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Study Method

 \item \emph{Additional Information}.
 Each participant was also asked to provide additional information, such as what game platforms they use the most, where they look for information about games, and their basic demographics including gender, age, and level of education.

 \end{itemize}

-Both the Juji chatbot and Qualtrics surveys used the same set of questions shown above in the same order.
-At the end of the chatbot survey, the chatbot also asked the participants for optional comments about their survey experience ~\footnote{Participants' additional comments were not counted when measuring \textit{Response Length}}.
+Both the Juji chatbot and Qualtrics surveys used the same set of questions shown above in the same wording and order.
+To ensure consistency, in both conditions participants can take a survey on a desktop machine, a mobile device, or switch between the two.
+At the end of the chatbot survey, the chatbot also asked the participants for optional comments about their survey experience \footnote{Participants' additional comments were not counted when measuring \textit{Response Length}}.